 In the Incremental model, we do not develop the full software in a single go, instead, first we break down the customer’s requirements into multiple standalone modules and then develop each module one-by-one (like a mini project) using the waterfall approach and increment each module with the previous modules.

 So in this model, the whole software project developed module-by-module and incremented to the previous module.

 First, the development team develops the core module of the software project and after that other modules are developed one-by-one, and each module is increment with the core module and so on.

 Core module means first the developers develop the highest priority requirements.
-So when first the core module is developed, it delivered to the customer, so the customer can use it and give us the feedback of the developed software.
+So when first the core module is developed, it is delivered to the customer, so the customer can use it and give us feedback of the developed software.
 After that other modules are developed one-by-one and incremented to the core module, and delivered to the customer after each increment.

 In this phase, all the customers’ requirements are collected at the starting of the project, and SRS documents are created in the starting phase after that we develop and increment software module-by-module according to the customer’s requirements.

 - This model can be used when the requirements are clearly defined and well understood.

 - When the customer knows his exact requirements.

 - When the product has to deliver in the market early.

 - When the customer demands a quick release of the product.